citricacid/eventstat/README.md

 #### MySQL

-To create the database, open MySQL and do `CREATE DATABASE counterstat`.
+To create the database, open MySQL and do `CREATE DATABASE eventstat`.
 Set up the user for the main script as follows: `CREATE USER 'eventstat'@'localhost' IDENTIFIED BY 'secret';` and `GRANT ALL PRIVILEGES on eventstat.* to 'eventstat'@'localhost'` Open a new terminal to `cp settings.rb.example settings.rb`, then install the database structure with `ruby db/schema.rb`

 #### Logs